how to stop wasting time on the internet

 Social media platforms are designed to keep users engaged with constant updates and interactions.
 Due to their inherent nature to try and keep users hooked, they rely on real-time and instant notifications.
 Although notifications are sometimes essential, we must admit they cause massive distractions.

-A study led by Martin Pielot in 2013 found that each of their 15 participants received 63.5 notifications per day and most of them came from messenger or emails.
+A study led by Martin Pielot in 2013 found that each of their 15 participants received 63.5 notifications per day.
+Most of them came from messenger or email.
 Later in 2014, there was 53% increase as the number of notifications received was striking to 118.5 on a daily basis in just one year.

-For instance, imagine you’re diligently working on a crucial project when your browser pings with a notification about a new comment on your Instagram post.
+For instance, imagine you’re diligently working on a crucial project.
+Your browser pings with a notification about a new comment on your Instagram post.
 The moment you click to check the comment, you find yourself scrolling through your feed, exploring new posts, stories, and notifications.

 What started as a brief distraction rapidly turns into an extended scrolling period, pulling you far away from your initial task.
 This seemingly innocent interruption can easily lead to hours of lost productivity.
 The unrestricted use of social media at workplace causes: